Tax & Operating Incentives

 Tax incentives may be available through the Economic Development for a Growing Economy Program (EDGE), in the form of tax credits against Illinois income tax liability up to a maximum of ten years.
 It is anticipated that tax incentives available under EDGE will represent a 100 percent tax credit to the company calculated from the personal income tax collected on salaries paid to the employees in the new jobs created by the project.

 Firms in Illinois can receive an investment tax credit against Illinois Personal Property Replacement Income Tax for the purchase of qualified property, (including buildings and equipment) used in manufacturing, mining or retail businesses.
 The tax credit is equal to one-half of one percent (0.5 percent) of the adjusted basis of tangible new or used property with a useful life of four years or more.

 An additional 0.5 percent tax credit is available for any year in which the firm's base employment increases by one percent or more over the preceding year.
 If the increased employment is less than one percent, the additional credit will be reduced proportionately.

 Sales Tax Exemption Manufacturing Equipment

-Illinois provides the following major exemptions from sales/use taxes: (1) manufacturing machinery, as well as replacement parts and computers used to control manufacturing machinery; (2) farm machinery; and (3) pollution control facilities-- any system, devices or appliance sold to prevent or reduce air and water pollution or pre-treat a potential pollutant.
-The purchaser must be able to establish through adequate records that the exempt machinery or equipment used at least 50% of the time in a manufacturing/assembling process.
+Illinois provides the following major exemptions from sales/use taxes: (1) manufacturing machinery, as well as replacement parts and computers used to control manufacturing machinery; (2) farm machinery; and (3) pollution control facilities - any system, devices or appliance sold to prevent or reduce air and water pollution or pre-treat a potential pollutant.
+The purchaser must be able to establish through adequate records that the exempt machinery or equipment is used at least 50% of the time in a manufacturing/assembling process.